celiomesquita/ACLP_RPDP_P/README.md

 ### Before testing, it is necessary to have a complete understanding of the paper's content.

-*Mesquita, A.C.P., Sanches, C.A.A., 2024.
-Air cargo load and route planning in pickup and delivery operations.
-Expert Systems with Applications, XX–XX.*
+*MESQUITA, A.; SANCHES, C. Air cargo load and route planning in pickup and delivery operations.
+Expert Systems with Applications, p.
+123711, 2024.
+ISSN 0957-4174.
+Available in: <https://www.sciencedirect.com/science/article/pii/S0957417424005773>.*

 1. Open the main.py file
 2. Choose a time limit for the solver to work on a node.